Fszta/CrudGen/README.md

 ### Parameters :
 #### Required
-* --file: path of the json file describing table
+* --file: path of the json file describing the tables
 * --output: absolute path of the generated api output directory
-* --start: boolean, if true api will start after generation
+* --start: boolean, if set to true, the api will start after generation

 #### Optional
 * --name: name of the generated api